 Beach Erosion

-Between May 2024 and January 2025 the construction of a sea wall and sand replenishment work was undertaken to address severe erosion at the northern end of Woodgate (Boat ramp/Theodolite Creek to Second Avenue).
-The new dunes have now been planted out and will be open to public use in the near future.
+In January 2025 construction of a sea wall and sand replenishment work was completed to address severe erosion at the northern end of Woodgate (Boat ramp/Theodolite Creek to Second Avenue) and damaged pathway replaced.

 In July 2022 under the North Queensland Natural Disaster Mitigation Program, $2 million in funding was granted to the Woodgate Beach Sand Nourishment project to address severe sand dune erosion at the northern end of Woodgate (Boat ramp/Theodolite Creek to Second Avenue).